CoalaWeb/coalaweb-docs/docs/joomla/extensions/sociallinks/fb-app-guide.md

 Please be advised: the true extent of the way in which Facebook uses the data it receives is unknown.
 As a result it is not possible to produce a privacy policy statement which satisfies every legal eventuality.
 CoalaWeb therefore accepts no liability for third party claims arising either directly or indirectly as a result of the use of the privacy policy template example above.

 ### <a name="privacy-acknowledge"></a>Acknowledgments

+- This privacy policy was based on one produced by [WILDE BEUGER SOLMECKE](https://www.wbs-law.de)

 ## <a name="more-help"></a>Need More Help